Photography

 Write like a collector, not like a listing.

 Strong listings on The Glass Exchange are written to inform, not to hype.
 Lead with the most interesting or significant aspects of the piece, describe what makes it distinctive, and let the photos do the emotional work.
-Your description should fill in what the photos cannot show — technique, context, provenance, artist background if relevant, and what the piece means in the broader body of work.
+Your description should fill in what the photos cannot show — technique, context, ownership history, artist background if relevant, and what the piece means in the broader body of work.

 "2022 UV-fumed hammer by Example Artist featuring a signed base, matching marble set, and exceptional color shift across the entire can and mouthpiece.
 The fuming density on this piece is notably heavier than typical production pieces from this period.
 Single-owner collection, acquired directly from the artist at a regional event."